 The guerrilla saboteur Blackburn Davis (1842-1882) was himself a Martin.
-His grandfather Joshua Martin (1769-1849) married Katharine Tetrick (1776-1852) on August 12, 1796 in Harrison County.
-Their daughter Sarah Martin Davis (1805-1850) married Asa S. Davis (1802-1890) on January 4, 1824 in Harrison County.
-In 1824 Harrison County also saw the birth of Confederate States Army Lieutenant General Thomas J. “Stonewall” Jackson.
-The performance of his soldiers throughout his legendary Shenandoah Valley Campaign of 1862 solidified the status of General Stonewall Jackson as one of the greatest Confederate States Army officers, second only to General Robert E. Lee.
+His mother Sarah Martin Davis (1805-1850) was a daughter of Joshua Martin (1769-1849) and Katharine Tetrick Martin (1776-1852), who married on August 12, 1796 in Harrison County.
+Sarah Martin Davis married Asa S. Davis (1802-1890) on January 4, 1824 in Harrison County.
+In 1824, Harrison County also saw the birth of Confederate States Army Lieutenant General Thomas J. “Stonewall” Jackson.
+The performance of his soldiers throughout the legendary Shenandoah Valley Campaign of 1862 solidified the status of Stonewall Jackson as one of the greatest Confederate States Army officers, second only to General Robert E. Lee.

-Colonel William L. Jackson, also a native of Harrison County, served on the staff of his cousin Stonewall Jackson during the Valley Campaign of 1862.
-Colonel William L. Jackson had previously been responsible for organizing volunteers in northwestern Virginia for service in the Confederate States Army, and he had also served as the original commander of the 31st Virginia Infantry; a regiment which also served in General Stonewall Jackson’s Valley Campaign of 1862.
+Stonewall Jackson’s cousin Colonel William L. Jackson, another native of Harrison County, also fought in the Valley Campaign of 1862.
+Although Colonel William L. Jackson served on the staff of his cousin at that time, he had previously been responsible for organizing volunteers in northwestern Virginia for service in the Confederate States Army, and he had served as the original commander of the 31st Virginia Infantry Regiment.

 The 31st Virginia Infantry Regiment consisted almost entirely of companies from the area that is now known as the State of West Virginia, including the counties of Harrison and Marion.
 Company A originally constituted itself on May 17, 1861 in Fairmont as a state guard infantry militia called the Marion Guard.
 Along with Blackburn Davis and his twin brother Jesse Davis, their cousins Benjamin Koon Martin and Henry Flowers Martin enlisted together on May 17.
 Another cousin, Ezekiel Martin, had moved away from Marion County before the war but enlisted in Company A at Huttonsville on June 14, where the companies of the 31st first organized together as a regiment.